Bohoaush/simple_ccg_nodejs_client/README.md

 - to change settings, edit the settings.json file, that is generated after the first run

 ## What's next
-- To track what's going on with this project in the issues tab.
+- To track what's going on with this project use the issues tab.
 - You can also report bugs you find or suggest new features.